 Like with like :

-People like me (disorganised) need someone to point out ways to keep … well organsied and this tip is perfect.
-Organise your office belongings so they live together ie. paper clips, stapler and staples all in the same draw so you limited the possibility of wondering around looking for stuff (unless like me you factor “hunting for stuff” into your to do list).
+People like me (disorganised) need someone to point out ways to keep … well organised and this tip is perfect.
+Organise your office belongings so they live together ie. paper clips, stapler and staples all in the same draw so you limited the possibility of wandering around looking for stuff (unless like me you factor “hunting for stuff” into your to-do list).

 Put it away! :

-If I had a penny for everytime I remind my children to put stuff away before getting MORE stuff out I wouldn’t need to write a blog (OK being a lady of leisure would soon grow boring *tells oneself willfully*).
-However I am so unaccustomed to practicing what I preach I appear to have EVERYTHING out on my own desk!
+If I had a penny for every time I remind my children to put stuff away before getting MORE stuff out I wouldn’t need to write a blog (OK being a lady of leisure would soon grow boring *tells oneself willfully*).
+However, I am so unaccustomed to practising what I preach I appear to have EVERYTHING out on my own desk!
 This is where a good filing system and adequate storage comes into play, also making time each day to put your pens away, close any notebooks, take cups to the kitchen.
 Such simple tasks will soon have your office shipshape!

 This post complies with my Disclosure Policy and contains affiliate links.